ivan7237d/1log/packages/promise/.github/README.md

 # @1log/promise

-Logs fulfillment/rejection of a promise.
+Log fulfillment/rejection of a promise.

 ## Installation